-Do you remember the last time someone thanked you genuinely?
+Do you remember the last time someone genuinely thanked you?

 …“‘Preciate it”.
 A mumbled “Thanks”.
 A hurried “Thank you”.

 Recognizing that our social responsibilities are somewhat relative, we know that the gifts from our donors are a privilege.
 Without mandate, we can only speculate why our donors support our cause.
-Whatever the reason may be, it must be a priority of an organization to truly thank these special individuals, who take the initiative to act.
+Whatever the reason may be, it must be a priority of an organization to truly thank these special individuals who have taken the initiative to act.
 When done correctly, the potential to maximize on the resulting social capital is exponential.

-Personalized thank you’s help establish relationships, which can then lead to donor retention.
-Donor retention is key to your organizations ROI.
-It costs approximately five times more to acquire new donors than if your organization had maintained its existing donors!
-Time spent acquiring new donors should be < Time spent retaining existing donors.
+Personalized Thank Yous help establish relationships, which can then lead to donor retention, and donor retention is key to your organizations ROI.
+It costs approximately five times more to acquire new donors than to maintain your existing donors!

-There is a global tradition of giving seven thank you’s, referenced in many pieces of nonprofit literature including Janet Hendrick’s Effective Donor Relations.
-Some may feel that count to be too repetitive–the last thing we want to do is estrange our donor family by overwhelming them!
+There is a global tradition of giving seven Thank Yous, referenced in many pieces of nonprofit literature including Janet Hendrick’s Effective Donor Relations.
+Some may feel that count to be too repetitive–the last thing we want to do is estrange our donor family by overwhelming them.
 However, consider the reality that we are living in an explosive, digital age.
 A symptom of this existence is information overload.
-Effectively sending messages that stick, requires punctuality and repetition.
-Don’t give donors the time to forget that they gave, or, (worse yet) forget where they gave to!
-Time is of the essence to validate your brand image.
+Effectively sending messages that stick requires punctuality and repetition.
+Don’t give donors the time to forget that they gave, or, worse yet, forget to whom they gave!
+Time is of the essence when validating your brand image.

-At Hopsie, we take the middle road, and recommend three thank you’s (this is a mandatory minimum).
+At Hopsie, we take the middle road and recommend three Thank Yous (this is a mandatory minimum).
 Repetition is necessary.
 Let your donors know how much their contribution means to your organization.
 The nonprofit industry understands and motivates the individual’s civic duty to philanthropy.
 Inspiring individuals on a global scale to acquire a similar outlook may very well rely on the sincerity of our stewardship.
-Done thoughtfully, a culture of loyalty and relationship can be established by your organization.
+Done thoughtfully, a culture of loyalty can be established by your organization.
 Here are some examples to get you started:

-1. Thank-a-Thon Set up a conversation!
+1. Thank-a-Thon Set up a conversation.
 Surprise your supporters and add a personal touch with an appreciative phone call during a company wide Thank-A-Thon.
-Demonstrate your acknowledgment of the importance of their donation and consideration to your cause by offering the same with: your time, a personal phone call & your sincere thanks.
+Demonstrate your acknowledgment of the importance of their donation and consideration to your cause by offering the same with your time, a personal phone call, and your sincere thanks.

-3. Personalized Emails Send out emails that have the donors’ name and donation amount and thank them sincerely.
+3. Personalized Emails Send out emails that have the donor’s name and donation amount and thank them sincerely.
 Be transparent about their gift’s activity.
-For example: When thanking “Jonathan Smith” for his gift of “$45.00”, you can use transparency to show them all of the meaningful ways that his gift can be invested within the organization to further the mission you both believe in.
+For example: When thanking “Jonathan Smith” for his gift of “$45.00,” you can show him all of the meaningful ways that his gift can be invested within the organization to further the mission you both believe in.

-4. Direct Mail Post cards, handwritten letters & thank you cards are examples of amazing tools that personalize your acknowledgement.
-Although this isn’t exactly the practical route for all organizations, because of the associated costs, it is definitely a suggested method for retaining larger donors.
+4. Direct Mail Post cards, handwritten letters, and thank you cards are examples of amazing tools that personalize your acknowledgment.
+Although this isn’t exactly the practical route for all organizations because of the associated costs, it is definitely a suggested method for retaining larger donors.

-6. Invitation to an Event An invitation to an event is an excellent way to engage donors!
+6. Invitation to an Event An invitation to an event is an excellent way to engage donors.
 Involving donors with your cause (outside of their wallet) gives them an alternative way to contribute to your mission.
-Invite donors to a PR events, facility tours, mission trips, marathons and other fundraising ventures etc.
+Invite donors to PR events, facility tours, mission trips, marathons, and other fundraising ventures.

-7. Phone Call from the Organization Your team are your front line advocates for your cause, fully versed in the ins and outs of the organization.
-Your team members stories and correspondence provides personal reasons for affiliation and service.
-If you are unable to host a large scale phone blast such as a Thank-A-Thon, have your director or CEO out to speak to corporate or large scale donors to relay appreciation.
+7. Phone Call from the Organization Your team is your front line advocate for your cause, fully versed in the ins-and-outs of the organization.
+Your team members’ stories and correspondence provide personal reasons for affiliation and service.
+If you are unable to host a large scale phone blast such as a Thank-A-Thon, have your director or CEO speak to corporate or large scale donors to relay appreciation.

 By no means should you limit yourself to this list.
-Your organization is unique and you should let your brand personality should shine through!
+Your organization is unique, and you should let your brand personality shine through!

 Get Creative!
 Be Sincere!
 Be Great!
 Be Thankful.